About the Host School

-I will explain my background a little more.
-In terms of qualification I was, most recently, a Civil Engineer, working in New Zealand.
-In terms of personal passion, I really enjoy interacting and "journeying’ with youth.
-In my 6 years of working as an Engineer I have spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.
+I was a Civil Engineer in my previous career in New Zealand, but in terms of personal passion, I really enjoy interacting and "journeying’ with youth.
+In my 6 years of working as an Engineer I spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.

 Over the years prior to moving to China I had been debating a career change.
 I faced the choice between a career in Engineering versus a career in Teaching.
-There are many variables to consider in changing vocation, and in retrospect the lack of Engineering opportunities in Chengdu was the much needed catalyst to push me towards teaching.
-I am grateful.
-This is my second year as a Secondary School teacher in Chengdu.
+This is my third year as a Secondary School teacher in Chengdu.
 I taught at an International School in the 2010-2011 school year and transferred to Shishi High School this year to work alongside my wife, Elizabeth.